614.Evidence of Disability

 Any other pertinent facts showing the effects of the impairment on the ability to perform work-related functions.

-We will make every reasonable effort to help you get medical reports from your medical sources.
+We will make every reasonable effort to help you get medical reports from your medical sources and entities that maintain your medical sources’ evidence when you give us permission to request the reports.
 We pay the reasonable cost for existing medical evidence from any non-Federal hospital, clinic, laboratory, or other provider of medical services, if we request it.
 If the information we need is not readily available from the records of your medical treatment source, or we are unable to obtain necessary clarification of information from your medical source, we will ask you to attend one or more consultative examinations at our expense.
 This includes necessary transportation costs.
 Generally, we will not request a consultative examination until we have made every reasonable effort to obtain evidence from your own medical sources.

 Information from people who can tell us about the child's functioning on a day-to-day basis, such as parents, other caregivers, early intervention programs, preschool and school teachers; and